 Our leadership team is responsible for making sure school’s data protection activities meet its requirements.
 The Headteacher and Bursar(s) ensure that everyone else knows how to handle personal data, which means we have policies and procedures that anyone can follow and lead a culture of data privacy.
 The GDPR leads attend training on GDPR. such as a GDPR Practitioner qualification.

 The Data Protection Officer (DPO) is responsible for checking that we are handling data properly and advising us on how to do so.
 They understand data protection law and how the school uses personal data.
-In our school the external DPO is Mrs J.Banks.
+In our school the external DPO is Mrs L.Sutton.

 Everyone in school needs to understand and follow the policies and procedures for handling personal data and lead by example in how they handle the data in their care.
 Everyone receives some kind of training so they know where to find the right procedures and when to ask the DPO or leadership team for support.
 Some roles also have additional duties, such as those involved in child protection, contracts with suppliers, or be asked to help out with data protection activities such as data protection impact assessments (DPIAs).